 The Lord called Fr.
 Pinto to His service as a little child.
 His only desire was to remain close to the Lord.
 It is this love of God that burns in his heart for all.

 Fr.
-Pinto worked for some time with Mother Theresa.
-It was Mother Theresa who taught Fr.
+Pinto worked for some time with Mother Teresa.
+It was Mother Teresa who taught Fr.
 Pinto, in 1971, to recognize Jesus in the poor.
-Mother Theresa once said to him: "Remember Father, that it is the humility of God that made you a priest.
+Mother Teresa once said to him: "Remember Father, that it is the humility of God that made you a priest.
 Now never forget that!”
 And his Mother often reminded him: “Be humble, kind and remember you were ordained a priest to serve the poor!”